 There are also companies which offer screening for large numbers of genetic mutations.
 This type of testing is different than chromosome testing.
 These tests look for known specific gene mutations which cause specific diseases such as specific fibrosis.
 This information derived with these tests is not helpful for identifying couples with fertility or miscarriage issues but rather is of use for couples looking to determine if they carry mutations which might cause specific diseases in their children.

 Until further technological developments are available. many experts believe that a combination of technologies may offer the best approach for screening couples with infertility and recurrence miscarriage.
-IVF1 utilizes labs that perform a 850 band high resolution karyotype as well as multiple types of FISH for unusual abnormalities.
+IVF1 utilizes labs that perform a 850 band high resolution karyotype as well as multiple types of FISH and microarrays for unusual abnormalities.